mohammad-faqusa/spring_course/section-1-new---sptring-boot-3-quick-start/9-what-is-maven/note.md

 - when you build and run app
 - maven handle class / build path
-- based on config files, maven will add JAR
+- based on config files, maven will add JAR files accordingly